JoKrajeski/Scratchpad/README.md

 # Scratchpad
-a place to play around with
+this is my place to play around with